aws-samples/multi-channel-customer-engagement/deployment-guide/01_AmazonConnect/README.md

 ### Step 2: Administrator

 After you specify the user name of the administrator for the Amazon Connect instance, a user account is created in Amazon Connect and the user is assigned the Admin security profile.
-Specify the administrator for your instance and choose **to Next step.
+Specify the administrator for your instance and choose **Next step**.

 ![connect](./images/image%20(5).png)